kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Clear selection after drawing oracle card
+- Overhaul recoloring system, which might fix:
   - Draw oracle card should not spend recoloring favor
-- Overhaul recoloring system
+  - Clear recoloring after movement
-- (might be fixed by the overhaul) Clear recoloring after movement
+- Unify controller getAvailableMoves for die and card
 - Need to get all the map navigation in one place

 == Oracle cards ==